Journey to and from school

 For more information about safety belts or to get help to run a seat belt campaign in your school contact us.
 Remember, most road traffic collisions happen on short familiar routes such as nipping to the supermarket with a parent, visiting a friend or travelling on the school run.
 Most collisions happen at low speeds of around 30mph or less and within five minutes of leaving home or within five miles into the journey.

-When you are getting on or off the school bus or coach, always wait until the vehicle stops before you try to get on or off and be careful not to catch your clothing or baggage in the doors when they close.
+Always wait until the vehicle stops before you try to get on or off and be careful not to catch your clothing or baggage in the doors when they close.
 If you follow these simple tips you will be a lot safer.
 Many passengers sustain serious permanent or fatal injuries each year when they try to cross in front of a school bus or coach.
 This is because drivers overtaking a bus or coach cannot see you - so think about this.

 If you think that the rules or safety tips are not being kept by others and this concerns you and you worry that others may distract the driver and cause a crash, then you can do something about this without being identified.
 Simply tell your head teacher or another adult you trust.
 You can ask them to contact BUSK for free advice and information on how the matter can be dealt with.
 Remember, little changes unless someone is brave enough to take the first step.
 Will that be you?